 HARBORVIEW Addictions Program INTENSIVE OUTPATIENT PROGRAM (HAP IOP)

 This clinic treats addiction patients in intensive group therapy.
 Residents will serve as psychiatric consultants and also function as group therapists.
-This rotation can be done part-time for 3-9 months.
 One highlight of this program is the Women’s Addiction Recovery program which treats a substantial number of drug court referred women.
 This program has won both in internal Harborview merit award from patient feedback and a King County Exemplary award for innovative programs in 2008.
 There is a corresponding Men’s track also, with special content.
-Each of these IOP programs are probably best experienced as one day rotations over the course of 6 months or so, such that a combination of both groups and individual sessions can be experienced, and so that progress across time can be both fostered and observed by the Fellow.
+Each of these IOP programs are probably best experienced as one day rotations over the course of 4-6 months or so, such that a combination of both groups and individual sessions can be experienced, and so that progress across time can be both fostered and observed by the Fellow.
 Often the Fellow may be doing auxiliary psychiatric therapy or medications to enhance the group therapy treatment.
 A unique opportunity available here is supervision using Twelve Step Facilitation, and evidence based treatment to enhance linkage and successful utilization of community 12 step meetings.
 Best day of the week for the Women’s Track is Fridays.
 The Men’s IOP track meets on M T and Th evenings such that the rotations could be on one of those days starting at noon and ending at 8 pm.

 HARBORVIEW MEDICAL CENTER CONSULTATION AND MOTIVATONAL INTERVIEWING

 Harborview Addictions Program - Suboxone trackThis track provides the opportunity for Fellows to learn how to best use Suboxone for opiate dependence, and as well participate in both group, 1:1 psychotherapy and psychiatric medications management with their assigned patients.
 They may also learn to use 12 step facilitation as part of this rotation as this is a key part of our suboxone recovery track.
-Again this rotation is probably best done for a full day, one day a week ( usually Tues or Wed) over the course of 6 months

 SEATTLE CHILDREN'S ADOLESCENT CONSULTATION AND EVALUATION

-This elective is offered by the Adolescent Substance Abuse Program at Seattle Chldren's Hospital, the premier pediatric hospital in the five state region.
+This elective is offered by the Adolescent Substance Abuse Program at Seattle Children's Hospital, the premier pediatric hospital in the five state region.
 Fellows will evaluate and manage adolescents with psychoactive substance dependence and co-occurring psychiatric disorders in the hospital's outpatient psychiatry clinic.
 The large outpatient psychiatry clinic serves many adolescents of both sexes with a wide range of ethnic and racial backgrounds and a wide spectrum of socioeconomic backgrounds.
 Fellows work closely with the adolescent addiction psychiatry attending who receives many referrals and consultation requests from community physicians and mental health/chemical dependency treatment providers.
 Fellows have opportunities to see patients individually or jointly with the attending to learn about adolescent-specific interventions and psychotherapeutic techniques.
 General psychiatry residents and child psychiatry fellows also rotate through the clinic.
-This rotation can be done part-time for 6-12 months.
+This rotation can be done part-time for 4-6 months.

 |Department||Harborview Medical Center||UW Medical Center||VA Puget Sound Health Care System|